ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-11. What is the Pearson correlation coefficient, and how is it calculated?
+Q. What is the Pearson correlation coefficient, and how is it calculated?

 <details><summary><b>Answer</b></summary>